Interior of Bath Assembly Rooms

 Over the next century, as the social rules relaxed, assembly rooms fell out of fashion.
 The buildings went through many iterations, some being transformed into cinemas while others were casually let for everything from general elections to jumble sales, and many were abandoned entirely.

-Derby Assembly Rooms with a banner reading 'Army recruitment centre'above the door
+A black and white photograph of the exterior of Derby Assembly Rooms with a banner reading 'Army recruitment centre' above the door

-Derby Assembly Rooms was used as an army recruitment centre during the Second World War. © Historic England.
+Derby Assembly Rooms was used as an army recruitment centre during the Second World War. © Historic England Archive.
 View image AA42/00929.

-Exterior of Boston Assemby Rooms, a large white building in a town square
+A photograph of the exterior of Boston Assembly Rooms, featuring a large white building in a town square

-Developers are hoping to turn Boston Assembly Rooms into a nightclub. © Historic England.
+Developers are hoping to turn Boston Assembly Rooms into a nightclub. © Historic England Archive.
 View image DP161459.
+View List Entry 1388955.

 As well as looking to the future, many of these historic buildings keep a strong connection to their pasts.
 Stamford Arts Centre was a filming location for ‘Pride and Prejudice’ (2005) and ‘Middlemarch’ (1994).
 Bath Assembly Rooms now houses the Fashion Museum, featuring everything from Elizabethan apparel to modern masterpieces.